 BV16 was selected as a codec standard suitable for packet-based communication networks.
-The codec is available on a royalty-free basis for PacketCable.
 A mathematical description of the codec is available in [BVOICE].

 BV16 MAY be supported by User Equipment and Media Gateways.
 BV16 supports a coding rate of 16 kb/s with a frame size of 5ms.
 User Equipment and Media Gateways MUST support 10ms, 20ms, and 30ms packet sizes when BV16 is used.